 What Multilevelness Looks Like at Each of the Later Levels

 Level 3 - Strong vertical tension exists between the higher notions and the lower notions in oneself.
 Extreme disappointment in the self takes place when an individual is “tugged down” again.

 Level 4 - A strong mission in life enables the person to act on his or her’s self-constructed ideals.
 Their hierarchy of values has been extremely articulated with the assistance of the creative process and the person can move onto things other than looking for the higher and lower in themselves and others all the time.

-Level 5 - Inner peace dominates due to immense inner knowledge and an outer connection to humanity, life, and general awe expressed through service.
+Level 5 - Inner peace dominates due to immense inner knowledge.
+An outer connection to humanity, life, and general awe is expressed through service.

 I hope the above vocabulary assists you in your relationship with money (even though the theory wasn't originally created to be associated with finances).